mIRC-Scripters/mirckb/docs/source/commands/else.rst

 /else
 =====

-The **/else** command is a construct in the mIRC scripting language that perfomes the command if all the previous /if or /elseif failed, must be used after an /if or /elseif statement.
+The **/else** command is a :doc: `construct in the mIRC scripting language </intermediate/control_flow_statements.html#Conditional_statements>` that perfomes the command if all the previous :doc: `/if </commands/if>` or :doc: `/elseif </commands/elseif>` failed, must be used after an :doc: `/if </commands/if>` or :doc: `/elseif </commands/elseif>` statement.

-The else statement is used in conjunction with the /if statement and the /elseif statement to jump to certain blocks of code depending on the result of the conditional statement that was executed.
+The else statement is used in conjunction with the :doc: `/if </commands/if>` statement and the :doc: `/elseif </commands/elseif>` statement to jump to certain blocks of code depending on the result of the conditional statement that was executed.

 Synopsis
 --------